 You are eligible to commence the Practical Legal Training Course (PLT) if you have completed all the requirements of the LLB or JD from an Australian approved law school.

 You may enrol in the course while you are completing your final law degree subjects.
 Please note when submitting your PLT application enrolment is conditional on you providing evidence that you have completed the requirements of the degree.

 A completing law student who has a summer school subject or a supplementary exam where the results will not be available until after the course commences is eligible to submit a PLT application and to commence their practical legal training.

-In Victoria, a law student who at commencement of the course has one or two elective subjects outstanding may be eligible to commence the course.
+In Victoria, a law student who at the commencement of the course has one or two elective subjects outstanding may be eligible to commence the course.
 If you are in this position you may enrol.
 However, you must also make a Concurrent Study Application to the Victorian Legal Admissions Board for approval to commence PLT before completion of your law degree.

 Evidence of approval must be provided to Leo Cussen before the commencement of the Practical Legal Training Course.
-If you wish to discuss your particular situation before submitting your PLT application, please contact the PLT Co-ordinator, Michelle O’Connor at firstname.lastname@example.org.
+If you wish to discuss your particular situation before submitting your PLT application, please contact the PLT Co-ordinator, Michelle O’Connor at email@example.com.

 For Blended Learning or Face to Face Learning you must have a residency status permitting you to reside and study in Australia.

 Overseas Students on student visas may only be eligible to apply for the Onsite course.
 Overseas Students on other forms of visa may be eligible to apply for the Online course subject to the conditions of their visa.
 See International/Overseas Applicants, Course Fees and Selection Criteria and Procedures.

 All applicants: please note that as (a) the course amounts to a single unit of study and (b) entrants to the legal profession require currency in legal practice, prior course credit (or Recognition of Prior Learning) is not typically granted.